concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 #### Data model
 The complete schema definition is available here: [Travel Profile XSD][3].
-<i>Concur reserves the right to change the XSD.
-Reading/writing strictly to the XSD will result in breakage as new XML elements are added.</i>
+_Concur reserves the right to change the XSD.
+Reading/writing strictly to the XSD will result in breakage as new XML elements are added._

 ####  Profile root element